fastify/fastify-rate-limit/README.md

 Regarding the `whitelist`.
 There are 2 types :
  - global : will affect all endpoints within the encapsulation scope
- - endpoint : will affect only the targeted endpoint.
+ - endpoint : will affect only the targeted endpoint

 `The Global whitelist` is set in the plugin when registering it with fastify.register(...).